chaos-mesh/website/versioned_docs/version-0.9.1/development_guides/setup_env.md

 ---
-id: set_up_the_development_environment
-title: Set up the development environment
+title: Setup the development environment
-sidebar_label: Set up the development environment
 ---

 This document walks you through the environment setup process for Chaos Mesh development.